akpw/mktxp/README.md

 The devices are automatically sorted by total bandwidth usage (upload + download rates), making it easy to identify high-traffic devices at a glance.

 ### Address List device monitoring
-Similarly to the above, MKTXP IPv4 / IPv6 firewall address lists can be inspected directly from the command line.
+Similarly to the above, RouterOS_Exporter IPv4 / IPv6 firewall address lists can be inspected directly from the command line.
 The feature supports multiple address lists and automatically detects which IP versions contain which entries.

 ```
-❯ mktxp print -en MKT-GT -al "blocklist, allowlist"
+❯ routeros_exporter print -en MKT-GT -al "blocklist, allowlist"
 MKT-GT@10.70.0.1: OK to connect
 Connecting to router MKT-GT@10.70.0.1
 2025-09-25 12:15:30 Connection to router MKT-GT@10.70.0.1 has been established